MSGronda/MSGronda/README.md

 I’m @MSGronda.
-I’m currently learning Software Engineering in the Technical Institute of Buenos Aires.
+I’m currently studying Software Engineering in the Technical Institute of Buenos Aires.